razorpay/metro/.github/pull_request_template.md

 - [ ] Test A
 - [ ] Test B

+# Is it a breaking change?

+How do we intend to rollback or handle backward compatibility in case something breaks?
+Can this change be tested effectively via canary?

 ## Screenshots:

 Include a screenshot of the changes, if applicable.